-Al-MARSAD is attempting to develop an advocacy plan, which raises awareness in the international community, media and international organizations regarding human rights situation in the Occupied Syrian Golan and its legal status.
-In this regard, AL-MARSAD is planning to launch his first campaign related to Israeli practices of forcible transfer and separated families and its impacts on Syrian population late 2008.
+During 2008 Al-Marsad was engaged in an advocacy plan, which raises awareness in the international community, media and international organizations regarding human rights situation in the Occupied Syrian Golan and its legal status.
+In this regard, Al-Marsad is yet able to launch his first campaign related to Israeli practices of forcible transfer and separated families and its impacts on Syrian population late 2008 beginning 2009.

-Al-MARSAD was more active at the international level during 2007.
-To date members of the Al Marsad members have participated in various human rights training course.
+Al-Marsad was more active at the international level during 2008.
+To date the Al Marsad members have participated in various human rights training course.
 Such training courses have been held in Geneva at the ISHR, and the UN-OHCHR training course for minorities and indigenous people in Geneva.

-The organization's work in this area has caused Al-MARSAD to become a reference point for human rights organizations and other non-governmental organisation regarding human rights situation in Occupied Golan.
+The organization's work in this area has caused Al-Marsad to become a reference point for human rights organizations and other non-governmental organization regarding human rights situation in Occupied Golan.